YunoHost-Apps/minchat_ynh/README.md

 ## Hints for users
 - The URLs you send are linked or transformed to images when preceeded by a !
-- If multiple rooms are allowed by the administrator in the setup.ini, you can have several tabs opened to different rooms in the same browser
+- If multiple rooms are allowed by the administrator in the `setup.ini`, you can have several tabs opened to different rooms in the same browser.

 ## Documentation